Afghanistan: Market Profile

 - In 2016, Afghanistan became the 164th WTO member after parliamentary ratification.
 It is also a member of the South Asian Free Trade Area (SAFTA) and signed trade agreements with India and Pakistan.
 Afghanistan has concluded bilateral investment treaties with Germany, Turkey and Iran.
 The Afghan government has long been pleading for foreign investment in order to grow and stabilise its economy.
 The Private Investment Law (PIL) was passed by the Afghan government in 2003 and amended in 2006, which stipulates that foreign investors are given national treatment and there is no limit on foreign ownership of the equity share of enterprises, except for investments in construction of pipelines, telecommunications infrastructure, oil and gas, mines and minerals, and heavy industries.

 - Afghanistan Investment Support Agency (AISA) is the agency to promote FDI in Afghanistan.
 The Afghan government encourages FDI in infrastructural-related sectors such as telecommunication, construction materials, mining, public utilities, transport and logistics.
 More details on investment opportunities and regulations in Afghanistan can be found on the AISA website.

-- Afghanistan’s cumulative FDI was US$1,692 million as at end-2014, rising marginally from the previous year.
-According to statistics from China’s Ministry of Commerce, Chinese cumulative FDI in Afghanistan was valued at US$518.5 million as at end-2014.
+- Afghanistan’s cumulative FDI amounted to US$1,361 million as at end-2016, rising marginally from the previous year.
+According to statistics from China’s Ministry of Commerce, Chinese cumulative FDI in Afghanistan was valued at US$419.9 million as at end-2015.